WebSocket Communication Protocol

 Connect()

-to establish WebSocket connection with server
+to establish a WebSocket connection with the server

 Sending Client “hello” Message